viebel/blog.klipse.tech/_posts/2017-01-25-tiny-compiler-tokenizer.md

 ## The tokenizer

-The `tokenizer` receives a string of code and break it down into an array of tokens.
+The `tokenizer` receives a string of code and breaks it down into an array of tokens.

 ![tokens](/assets/tokens.jpg)

-There a three kinds of tokens:
+There are three kinds of tokens:

 1. single-character token: `(` and `)`
 2. multiple character token: `123` or `abcd`
-3. a string: something that starts with a `"` and end with a `"` (no escaping!)
+3. a string: something that starts with a `"` and ends with a `"` (no escaping!)

-First, we are going to write a couple of tokenizer for a single token.
+First, we are going to write a couple of tokenizers for a single token.
 Each tokenizer receives the code as a string and the current position and returns:

 1. the length of the token
 2. the token as an object with two keys: `type` and `value`

 ### Single-character token

-Let's write a generic function that tokenize a single character:
+Let's write a generic function that tokenizes a single character:

 ~~~eval-js
 tokenizeCharacter = (type, value, input, current) =>